sachinraja/trpc-playground/packages/components/README.md

 Preact components for the playground

-Does not include css.
+This package does not include any css.
 The css is exported from [`@trpc-playground/html`](https://github.com/sachinraja/trpc-playground/tree/main/packages/html).